STRATEGY

 a CD makes pictures any easier for someone to look at than slides in a

 slide box.
-The new technology is powerful because it offers a
+The new technology is powerful because a digitized

-can access the images from anywhere in the world at any time.
+image on a Website can be accessed anywhere in the world at

 you go for a